leamas/spotify-make/README.md

   - Temporary installs used in a packaging context.

 ## News
+#### 2015-03-25:
+            Spotify has released a new version 0.9.17.1.g9b85d43.7.Still no 32-bit support.
+There is some work needed to handle the new version, until that point spotify-make will not work.
+Stay tuned...

 #### 2014-09-02:
 	    Spotify has released a new version 0.9.11.27.g2b1a638c.
 There is still no 32-bit build, see below.
 According to preliminary